The official blog of the Lung Institute.

 You and your doctor will work together to develop a COPD treatment plan and a COPD flare-up plan.
 It’s important to follow your doctor’s instructions and to take your medications exactly as directed.
 Staying on track with your COPD treatment plan can help prevent a COPD flare-up.
-Your treatment plan could include taking certain medications, making lifestyle changes, exercising more often, quitting smoking, eating a COPD-friendly diet and trying alternative therapies, such as herbs, supplements and stem cell therapy.
+Your treatment plan could include taking certain medications, making lifestyle changes, exercising more often, quitting smoking, eating a COPD-friendly diet and trying alternative therapies, such as herbs, supplements and cellular therapy.

 As part of their treatment plan, many people have reported feeling better, breathing easier and returning to their favorite activities after cellular therapy.
 Cellular therapy works to promote healing from within the lungs and may have the potential to improve quality of life.
 If you or a loved one has COPD, emphysema, chronic bronchitis or another chronic lung disease and would like to learn more about cellular therapy options, contact us at (800) 729-3065.